-The flow of information between librtld\db.so.1, the controlling process (debugger) and the target process (dynamic executable) is diagrammed below:
+The flow of information between librtld\db.so.1, the controlling process (debugger) and the target process (dynamic executable) is diagrammed in the following figure:

-Figure 6-1 rtld-debugger information flow
+FIGURE 6-1 rtld-debugger Information Flow

-Note - The rtld-debugger interface is dependent upon the proc\service interface (/usr/include/proc\service.h) which is considered experimental.
+Note - The rtld-debugger interface is dependent upon the proc\service interface (/usr/include/proc\service.h), which is considered experimental.
 The rtld-debugger interface might have to track changes in the proc\service interface as it evolves.